PINTO0309/onnx2tf/README.md

 ```

 ### 7. INT8 quantization of models with multiple inputs requiring non-image data
 If you do not need to perform INT8 quantization with this tool alone, the following method is the easiest.
-See: https://github.com/PINTO0309/onnx2tf/issues/248

 The `-osd` option will output a `saved_model.pb` in the `saved_model` folder with the full size required for quantization.
 That is, a default signature named `serving_default` is embedded in `.pb`.